 Greg Young discusses how to use events to store data, and how testing, versioning and performance are impacted by an event-centered model.

-Mark Haskamp supports the idea that source code is the design blueprint and entire the documentation of a software product.
+Mark Haskamp supports the idea that source code is the design blueprint and the entire documentation of a software product.